 Bobby is a Benefits Realization Leader with Canada Health Infoway where he works with diverse stakeholders to demonstrate the benefits of digital health.
 He holds an MHSc in Health Policy, Management, and Evaluation from the University of Toronto.

-Sukirtha is a Benefits Realization Leader at Canada Health Infoway where she works with diverse stakeholders and partners to conduct benefits evaluations to assess the value of digital health investments.
+Sukirtha is Manager of Evaluation Methods at Canada Health Infoway where she works with diverse stakeholders and partners to evaluate the impact of digital health investments.